COPS (animated TV series): Comics

-Home video
+Home media

 Sterling Entertainment Group released a DVD called C.O.P.S. – Fighting Crime in a Future Time on November 13, 2003.
 Unlike the later released boxsets, Part 1 of "The Case of C.O.P.S.
 File #1" includes the introduction scenes of Highway and Sundown.

 Shout!
 Factory released C.O.P.S. – Volume 1 on February 28, 2006, a four-disc boxset featuring the first 22 uncut episodes on DVD in its original broadcast presentation in Region 1.
 It includes original concept art, storyboard-to-screen, and some of the original PSAs that were shown after the episodes.
 Volume 2 featuring 21 episodes was released as a Shout!
 Factory select title, available exclusively through their online store.

 Mill Creek Entertainment acquired the rights to the series, releasing Volume 1, featuring the first 32 episodes of the series, on February 15, 2011 which includes a bonus episode of Hey Vern, It's Ernest!.
 Volume 2, featuring the remaining 33 episodes, was released on September 13, 2011 which includes slideshow of concept art and a trailer for Jayce and the Wheeled Warriors.
 They released C.O.P.S. – The Complete Series on DVD in Region 1 on March 14, 2017.